Farhana-M/Image-Guided-Robotic-Navigation/README.md

 ### Step 1: Prepare Your Data

 1. **Upload Data**:
-   - Download the brain parcellation set from the [GitHub repository](https://github.com/Farhana-M/Image-Guided-Robotic-Navigation/tree/main/BrainParcellation).
-   - Load the data into 3D Slicer.
+   - Load the data from the BrainParcellation folder in the extracted repository into 3D Slicer.
    - When the data is loaded, select `Show Options` and ensure to select `brainstem`, `cortex`, `r_hippo`, `r_mtg`, `ventricles`, and `vessels` as label maps.

 ### Step 2: Set Input Data